YCChenVictor/blog-frontend/src/posts/software/main.md

 ### System software

 This type of software is designed to manage and control the hardware and software resources of a computer system.
 Examples include operating systems like Windows, macOS, and Linux, as well as device drivers and utility programs like antivirus software and disk management tools.
-For more information, please refer to [operating systems].
+For more information, please refer to [operating systems](/blog/software/os/main).

 ### Web Application software